 With its pretty hills, silent rivers and sparkling waterfalls, you’ll love the Derwent Valley.
-Accommodation options are ridiculously good – from glamping to open-air baths, and we show you the 7 best places to stay!
+Accommodation options are ridiculously good – from glamping to open-air baths – keep reading to see my favourite places to stay in the Derwent Valley!

 The Derwent Valley is just a short drive from Hobart, and it is the perfect place to start your Lap of Tasmania road trip.